kdwils/go-cs-bouncer/README.md

 # Go CrowdSec Bouncer

-`go-cs-bouncer` is a clean, simple Go library for creating CrowdSec bouncers with no external logging dependencies.
+`go-cs-bouncer` is a simple Go library for creating CrowdSec bouncers.

-## Features

-- **Zero Dependencies on Loggers**: No external logging framework required
-- **Unified API**: Single `Bouncer` struct supports both live queries and streaming
-- **Clean API**: Simple constructor-based initialization
-- **DRY & KISS**: Shared configuration and client building logic
-- **Type Safe**: Strong typing with proper error handling

 ## Installation